Be more. Do more.

 In September 2019, the Diocese of Parramatta, together with the Marist Brothers Australia and Sisters of Mercy Parramatta, announced the Westmead Catholic Community in response to the needs of the growing Westmead community.
 As part of this news, it had been decided that the Westmead Catholic primary schools would be designated as Sacred Heart Primary for students from Kindergarten to Year 2, and Mother Teresa Primary for students from Year 3 to 6.

-An announcement was made on 29 June 2020 that it has now been decided that after further consultation with the communities, a single primary school would be the best option for the Westmead Catholic Community.
-Consequently, the primary school within the Westmead Catholic Community will be known as Sacred Heart Primary School and will serve students from Kindergarten to Year 6.
+An announcement was made on 29 June 2020 that, after further consultation with the communities, a single primary school would be the best option for the Westmead Catholic Community.
+Consequently, the primary school within the Westmead Catholic Community will be known as Sacred Heart Primary Westmead and will serve students from Kindergarten to Year 6.
 St Teresa of Calcutta will continue to be honoured, including through the new Mother Teresa Early Learning Centre which will be located on the Darcy Road site.

 A vital community hub